 The best platform to start with is definitely Facebook, so start there.
 Once you are up and running, you can branch out on the social media side of things.
-It’s not something that any personal trainer going it on their own should ignore though, that’s for sure.
+It’s not something that any personal trainer going on their own should ignore, though, that’s for sure.

-That’s because social media is one of the best ways for a personal trainer to not only promote their services but to show that they are an expert in their field as well.
+That’s because social media is one of the best ways for personal trainers to promote their services and show that they are an expert in their field.

 Get a website

-A website is another crucial marketing tool that you just cannot afford to be without.
-And there are a number of important reasons for this.
+A website is another crucial marketing tool that you cannot afford to be without.
+And there are several important reasons for this.

-A website will help to sell your services, show what exactly you can offer a potential client, inform them about your certifications and qualifications, as well as include all the other information you think a client would need to know regarding what it is you can offer them.
+A website will help sell your services, show what exactly you can offer a potential client, inform them about your certifications and qualifications, and include all the other information you think a client would need to know regarding what it is you can offer them.

-But a website is also an important piece of the puzzle when it comes to lead generation for new clients.
-That’s why it should include some type of contact form, a place where potential clients can fill in their contact details and indicate which area they need help with, for example, weight loss.
+But a website is also an important piece of the puzzle regarding lead generation for new clients.
+That’s why it should include some contact form, a place where potential clients can fill in their contact details and indicate which area they need help with, for example, weight loss.

-A website doesn’t have to be a huge expenditure on your startup budget either.
-Many platforms such as Wix allow you to design and host your own website for free.
+A website doesn’t have to be a huge expenditure on your startup budget.
+Many platforms, such as Wix, allow you to design and host your own website for free.
 There are also many tutorials on Youtube to guide you in ways to set up a website effectively to help lead generation.

 Other marketing material

-While a social media presence and having a website are marketing platforms that you cannot do without, make sure that you don’t overlook the more traditional marketing methods either.
+While a social media presence and a website are marketing platforms you cannot do without, ensure you don’t overlook the more traditional marketing methods.